 - Spring has sprung!
 There are trees in bud everywhere.
 So of course TB is on our minds as we are in the UK’s TB hotspot.
-But of course, tree-in-bud sign has a wide differential – why not take this opportunity to have a browse of radiopaedia to remind yourself?
+But tree-in-bud sign in fact has a wide differential – why not take this opportunity to have a browse of radiopaedia to remind yourself?

 - If you need to contact HEE, there is now a PGMDE support portal.
 If you use google to find HEE the website that you will arrive at is terrible and they don’t reply to the email addresses on it.
 But, they are very quick to reply to messages on the portal and you can track your ‘tickets’.
 Please use this for any ‘deanery’ type queries (including ensuring they have the correct CCT date etc).